rffscghg/MimiRFFSPs.jl/README.md

 ## Citations

-Rennert, K. et al. The Social Cost of Carbon: Advances in Long-Term Probabilistic Projections of Population, GDP, Emissions, and Discount Rates.
-Brook.
-Pap.
-Econ.
-Act.
-(Forthcoming).
+Rennert, K. et al. (2022) ‘The Social Cost of Carbon: Advances in Long-Term Probabilistic Projections of Population, GDP, Emissions, and Discount Rates’, Brookings Papers on Economic Activity, 2021(2), pp. 223–305.
+Available at: https://doi.org/10.1353/eca.2022.0003.